 A very relaxed and confident Arendt appears throughout the movie.
 She is certainly not avuncular, but she is still very human and captivating.
 Her laughter is candid and powerful, and there is not doubt that she is capable of loving and expressing affection, and she also is champion of cultural plurality.
 She is neither smug not tedious.
 She is the kind of person who could engage in a passionate and exciting conversation with anyone in a dinner table.
 She is very likable.

 Arendt’s humanity claims are not a lame excuse to perpetrate crime.
 Quite the opposite, it is this awareness that can prevent us from perpetuating the same mistakes.
 In other words, humans must reflect about their fallibility and malleability in order to improve themselves.
 Or as Arendt puts it: “it is dangerous to think, but it is far more dangerous not to think”.

 Some topics of the film are very current.
 Arendt described the World War I refugees as “superfluous, stateless and rightless living corpses”.
 She believes the concentration and extermination camps of World War II were an inevitable consequence of this (presumably the need to kill the living corpses).
 DMovies hopes that this is not prescient, and that the Syrian refugees will not encounter the same fate.

 Arendt was a vocal Zionist in the 1930s, the movie reveals, but she became a fierce critic of the Israeli state as soon as it was created.
 She argued that Israel’s chauvinistic attitude towards its neighbours turned their potential best friends into enemies.
-She went as far as saying that this division between Jews and other people does not differ from other master race theories.
+She went even further, saying that the division between Jews and other peoples does not differ from other master race theories.
 Judith Butler explains: “she believed that the Israelis should have accepted the Palestines, in the same way the Germans should have accepted the Jews”.

 Despite more than two hours of duration and the complex philosophical content, Vita Activa: The Spirit of Hannah Arendt is an effective and digestible film.
 It is riveting and comprehensible even for those who never heard of Arendt before.